jrohel/NetMount/README.md

 ```

 -----
-## `netmount-server`
+## `netmount-server` (Directory Sharing Server)
-- A directory sharing server.
-It is written for Linux, but can be adapted for other operating systems.
+- A cross-platform user-space application that shares directories over the network.
-- Allows to share directories as drives.
+- Supports POSIX-compliant operating systems (Linux, *BSD, macOS, etc.) and Microsoft Windows.
-- Allows listening on different IP addresses and UDP ports.
-This allows to run multiple instances on the server with different configurations.
+- Can run as a non-root/unprivileged user.
-- It can run under a regular unprivileged user.
+- Supports multiple simultaneous instances, each with unique IP/port bindings.
-- It is CPU architecture independent.
-I am currently developing it on x86-64, but it should work on other architectures as well.
-Both little and big endian architectures are supported.
+- CPU architecture independent.
+Although it is currently developed on x86-64, the application is designed to be portable and should work on other architectures.
+It supports both little-endian and big-endian systems.
 - Written in C++20.
-Tested compilation using GCC and Clang.
+Tested with GCC and Clang.

 ### Usage:
 ```